How did I get here? What am I doing in this chair, in this house, on this street, in this city, in the state of Texas of all places?

-I met her 29 years ago, but I’ve never forgotten her.
+I met her 29 years ago.
+I only spent three hours with her and then never saw her again.
 At the time she was 13, and I was 18.
 I can still remember her first and last name.
 I can still picture her pretty blue eyes looking up at me through her cute glasses, with tears trickling down her face…Read More

 I kiss my daughter goodbye before she leaves for school, “And sis?”
 She looks back at me.
 “Remember, I love you more than a number.”

 I started saying this years ago to my first born when he started Kindergarten…

 In my last blog, I wrote about The Three Questions Everyone is Born With: Who am I?
 Who will love me?
 What is my purpose?

 According to former NFL player Joe Ehrmann, God intended these three fundamental questions of identity to be answered for each one of us within the loving context of our family.

 The only problem is - none of us grew up in the “perfect family”…Read More

 This picture is worth far more than the thousand words you’re about to read.